 Stroud

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Stroud local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Stroud lies in the Cotswolds, surrounded by steep valleys, woodland, and farmland.
+Overview ⁞ Stroud lies in the Cotswolds, surrounded by steep valleys, woodland, and farmland.
 Known for its artistic community, the town centre has markets, galleries, and cafes.
 The Five Valleys converge here, offering scenic walking routes and canal paths, while nearby villages such as Painswick and Minchinhampton add charm with stone cottages and historic churches.
 The district’s rolling hills, commons, and canals reflect both natural beauty and industrial heritage.

+Who governs Stroud?
 The local authority for this district is: Stroud District Council - responsible for district-level services.
 Since Gloucestershire is a two-tier area, county-level services are handled by: Gloucestershire County Council.

 Constituencies in Stroud